Describing Scotland as being 'captive' or 'oppressed' is patronising and insulting to the entire country.

 We are having an historic debate, let’s make our arguments memorable for the right reasons.

 Talat Yaqoob is a feminist and equalities campaignerLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.